10 Best Blockchain Online Courses for 2026

 Enterprise Blockchain Fundamentals is a free course to learn blockchain from a business and real-world use perspective.
 It shows you how blockchain can impact business and presents several real-life examples taken from interviews and research among corporate practitioners.
 It is a well-structured course recognized by employers such as IBM, Capgemini, Cisco, Cognizant, and Wipro.

-Apart from developers and programmers, these courses are also great for anyone who wishes to learn more about blockchain technology, such as business analysts, project managers, tech geeks, and QAs.
+Apart from developers and programmers, these courses are also great for anyone who wants to understand blockchain more deeply, such as business analysts, project managers, tech geeks, and QAs.
+The knowledge translates.
+The certificate helps.
+But the real skill comes from building something and putting it on-chain where anyone can verify it.

 What is the best blockchain course for beginners?